-- A CD4 cell count with percentage should be obtained upon initiation of care (SR-H).
+- A CD4 cell count with percentage should be obtained upon initiation of care.

-- Measurement of the CD8 cell count and the ratio of CD4 cells to CD8 cells is unnecessary as the results are not used in clinical decision making (SR-H).
+- Measurement of the CD8 cell count and the ratio of CD4 cells to CD8 cells is unnecessary since the results are not used in clinical decision-making.

 Plasma HIV RNA Levels

-- A quantitative HIV RNA (viral load) level should be obtained upon initiation of care (SR-H).
+- A quantitative HIV RNA (viral load) level should be obtained upon initiation of care.

 HIV Resistance Testing

-- In persons failing to respond to integrase strand transfer inhibitor (INSTI)-based regimens, genotypic testing for INSTI resistance should be ordered (SR-H).
+- If transmitted integrase strand transfer inhibitor (INSTI) resistance is suspected, genotypic testing for INSTI resistance should be obtained.